milvus-io/milvus/docs/developer_guides/chap03_index_service.md

 	Component
 	TimeTickProvider

-	// CreateIndex receives request from IndexCoordinator to build an index.
+	// CreateIndex receives requests from IndexCoordinator to build an index.
 	// Index building is asynchronous, so when an index building request comes, IndexNode records the task and returns.
 	BuildIndex(ctx context.Context, req *indexpb.BuildIndexRequest) (*commonpb.Status, error)
 	// GetMetrics gets the metrics about IndexNode.